 What to expect when arriving in Delaware

 Face coverings: When enjoying public spaces from dining to the beach boardwalks, face coverings are required.
+A face covering must be worn whenever in a setting with members of another household, regardless of ability to physically distance.

 Hand washing: Keeping your hands clean and germ-free is more important than ever so be prepared to wash regularly and bring hand sanitizer for a more convenient option.